Age of Rider

 - All persons to comply with any direction given by the COVID SAFE OFFICER/RACE DIRECTOR (Bec McConnell) or by any member of the event team.

-- Use the hand sanitiser provided at one of the hand sanitiser stations and carry your own hand sanitiser.
+- Use the hand sanitiser provided and carry your own hand sanitiser.

 - Follow good hygiene measures such as, cover coughs and sneezes with an elbow or a tissue, avoid touching face, eyes, nose and mouth, dispose of tissues hygienically.